vasilakisfil/Introspected-REST/README.md

 The idea of introspection is to be able to examine properties of a system at runtime.
 In the case of Introspected REST, introspection defines a process for a client to be able to introspect the API's, resource's, action's or even object's metadata at runtime.
+Through those metadata, server provides all the available states, manipulation actions as well as the available transitions.
 The implementation of the process is up to the API designer although usually a REST interface even for each MicroType's metadata is a wise choise.
 In any case, we would like to point out some key properties that should appear on any introspection process:

 #### 9.3.1.
 Composition over monolithic architecture
-The process should embrace the use of distinct MicroTypes to form a Media Type instead of trying to define everything in the same Meda Type.
+The process should embrace the use of distinct MicroTypes to form a Media Type instead of using a one Media Type.
-Sucn an architecture will lead to a system whose each MicroType's metadata is independent, self-contained and detached from the metadata of the rest MicroTypes.
+Such an architecture will lead to a system whose each MicroType's metadata is independent, self-contained and detached from the metadata of the rest MicroTypes.

 #### 9.3.2.
 Plain data separated from metadata